M2TNAH/tei_intermediaire_maths/README.md

 Since the mid-2000s, historians of mathematics have become interested in these collaborative amateur practices.
 Initial work on these issues, in the absence of access to structured data, was initially carried out at a qualitative level with archival collections.
 However, some historians who were contemporaries of the first cultural heritage digitisation projects expressed a desire for structured data to guide more quantitative approaches[^1].

-### 1.1 Encoding of the ‘Intermédiaire des Mathématiciens’ tables and their answers
+### 1.1 Encoding the ‘Intermédiaire des Mathématiciens’ tables and their answers

 XML/TEI encoding of first-hand bibliographic material could therefore be useful for synthetically mapping amateur mathematical activity as a whole.
 This would give researchers access to structured data and allow, for example, statistical approaches with a posteriori computational manipulations: